farisalasmary/mattermost-bot-websocket/README.md

 # Mattermost Bot
-Listening for direct messages in Mattermost chatting system and reply to them automatically using a websockt through Mattermost API.
+Mattermost Bot is used to listen for direct messages in Mattermost chatting system and reply to them automatically using a websockt through Mattermost API.
+It uses this [API driver](https://github.com/Vaelor/python-mattermost-driver).
 You can edit the function `get_bot_response` that receives the direct message `message` from the user `sender_name` and reply with `my_message`.
-Also, you can use an intellegent chatbot like [Rasa Chatbot](https://rasa.com/) inside `get_bot_response` to find the best reply for the message `message`.
+Also, you can use an intelligent chatbot like [Rasa Chatbot](https://rasa.com/) inside `get_bot_response` to find the best reply for the message `message`.
 ___________________________________________________________________________________________________________________________
 **Example:**
 This is an example of using Rasa chatbot in `get_bot_response` function.
 The code is based on [this link](https://rasa.com/docs/core/quickstart/#id3).